-Emotional tension in the body is often recognized as contractions of muscles/tissue, tissue knots, tangles, twists and “glued tissue” or adhesions.
+Emotional tension in the body is often recognized as contractions or tension of muscles or other tissue, tissue knots, tangles, twists and “glued tissue” or adhesions.
 Often we will notice that the receiver’s body feels “closed” and “stiff.”
 This may be all over the body or may be only partially.
 For example: closed hips, a tight closed abdomen, closed heavy chest, and stiff, awkward or inflexible movement, etc.

 However, we need to be aware that not all contractions, knots, tangles and so on are of an emotional origin.
 There might be just physical tension due to an accident, surgery, a particular stressful professional environment or period, a strenuous working posture or position, recent or intense physical exercise, sports, etc.

-Although emotional blockages can be manifested virtually everywhere in the body, I have found that they tend to be reflected (or somatised, as you wish) at very specific locations in the body:
+Although emotional blockages can be manifested virtually anywhere in the body, I have found that they tend to be reflected (or somatized) at very specific locations in the body:

-In relation to Thai Massage concepts, we can see that emotional issues tend to be somatised in all specific areas where the Thai Massage energy lines Sen Kalathari and Sen Sumana pass.
-Not for nothing, in Thailand, Sen Kalathari is called the “emotional or psychic line.”
-Sen Sumana is considered important also, because it links the seven major Chakras (energy centers / transformers), which include all emotional functions.
+In relation to Thai Massage concepts, we can see that emotional issues tend to be somatized in all specific areas where the Thai Massage energy lines Sen Kalathari and Sen Sumana pass.
+Not for nothing, in Thailand, Sen Kalathari is called the emotional or psychic line.
+Sen Sumana is considered important also because it links the seven major Chakras (energy centers or energy transformers), which include and nurture all emotional functions.

 Thai Massage Techniques for Emotional Release